The Art of a Great Band Name

 That’s the real risk of overused language.
 Instead of pointing to something new, it points backward to everything that came before.
 The identity gets diluted before it has a chance to form.

 So it’s not about avoiding certain words altogether.
 It’s about understanding what they carry now.
-A strong name doesn’t just sound good.
+A strong name doesn’t just sound and look good.
 It feels singular and holds its ground instead of dissolving into everything around it.